-Child Missing in Education (CME) is a child of compulsory school age who is not on a roll at a school or a child that has unauthorised leave for a long period of time from school and cannot be contacted.
-It is vital that our school identifies and reports any children who may be missing in education as they are at risk of and may be living a life of abuse.

-Friars Primary School and Nursery, as part of the Portico Academy Trust has a responsibility for ensuring that the school is aware of the Local Authority's guidance and has procedures in place for making a referral.
-Our schools will refer to the Southend CME guidance for further information or to make a referral.
+Child Missing Education (CME) is a child missing from education is a child of compulsory school age who is not on a roll at a school or a child that has unauthorised leave for a long period of time from school and cannot be contacted.
+It is vital we identify and report children who may be missing education as these are children who are at risk and may be living a life of abuse.
+All schools have a responsibility for ensuring they are aware of their Local Authority's guidance and have procedures in place for making a referral.
+The school will refer to the Southend CME guidance for further information or to make a referral.

 If a pupil fails to return and contact with the parent/carers has not been made, the school may take the pupil off-roll in compliance with the Education (Pupil Registration) (England) Regulations 2006.
 This means the child will lose their school place.
 Useful links